sewbdotdev/product_alert_system/cs/README.md

 ## API Documentation

 The Calculator Service doesn't expose any endpoint as it simply consumes events, retrieves cached data, and makes internal POST requests.
-You can find the documentation for the entire project here: https://www.getpostman.com/collections/497d17d238d9d8440470